-I aim to inspire awe in the pristine level of finish in my work, but I am in no way trying to fool the viewer into thinking the objects or flesh is real.
+In my representational pieces I use an exaggerated painting style to create an unnatural interpretation of objects, which are selected for their connection to my own memory or are connected directly to someone specific.
+My intention is never realism, but some space one step beyond, my own tribute to a hyper focused, almost psychedelic experience.
+I aim to inspire awe in the pristine level of finish in these renderings, but am not trying to fool the viewer into thinking the objects are real.
 My paintings only nod to reality while situating themselves firmly in an artificial space.